 The The California Consumer Privacy Act (CCPA) is a state statute intended to enhance privacy rights and consumer protection for residents of California....
 Overview

-The California Consumer Privacy Act (“CCPA”) entered into force on January 2020, bringing with it increased data protection obligations on any business collecting personal data from Californian based consumers.
+The California Consumer Privacy Act (“CCPA”) entered into force on January 2020, bringing with it increased data protection obligations on any business collecting Information which relates to an identified or identifiable natural person.... from Californian based consumers.
 Although similar to the European GDPR the CCPA differs in many ways as it takes a broader view of what constitutes personal data and includes information security.
 This blog is intended to provide a brief high-level overview.

 Who does the CCPA apply to?

-The legislation (much like the GDPR) applies to organisations regardless of where they are established if they operate for-profit and;
+The legislation (much like the GDPR) applies to organisations regardless of where they are established if they operate A definition of any organistation which carries out its activities in order to make a profit.... and;

 The organisation must also qualify under one of the following criteria: